Script-Savant/Jumuika/README.md

 🔐 User Accounts — register, log in, and manage your profile

-🎉 Create & Manage Meetups — host your own events effortlessly
+🎉 Create & Manage Meetings — host your own events effortlessly

-🔎 Discover Meetups — browse events by category, date, or city
+🔎 Discover Meetings — browse events by category, date, or city

 🙋 RSVP System — mark attendance and see who’s joining